What we learned from John Bolton's eye-popping tale of working with Trump - KRDO

 John Bolton details a troubling and shocking series of allegations in a new book about his tenure as President Donald Trump’s national security adviser, alleging Trump requested Chinese help to win the 2020 election, that the President argued Venezuela is part of the US, that he casually offered to intervene in the criminal justice system for foreign leaders and that his own senior officials mocked him behind his back.

-Bolton, who refused to testify before Trump’s impeachment trial, choosing instead to save his disclosures for the book that has already vaulted to Amazon’s best seller list, argues that lawmakers should have broadened impeachment inquiries to examine a raft of ways Trump sought to bend the law.
+Bolton refused to testify during Trump’s impeachment inquiry, choosing instead to save his disclosures for the book that has already vaulted to Amazon’s best seller list, though he later said he would testify in the impeachment trial if subpoenaed by the Senate.
+He argues in the book that lawmakers should have broadened impeachment inquiries to examine a raft of ways Trump sought to bend the law.

 CNN obtained a copy of the book before its June 23 release, which the White House is scrambling furiously to stop.
 Here are some of the things we’ve learned from Bolton’s tell-all about his former boss:

-Note: CLARIFICATION: This story has been updated to clarify that Bolton refused to testify during the House’s impeachment inquiry, but said he was prepared to testify during the Senate’s impeachment trial if he was subpoenaed.
-He was not subpoenaed.